What are Sticky Prices? A Guide to Price Stickiness

 Crisis in India

-In 2015, there was a crisis in India due to sticky prices.
+In 2015, there was a crisis in India due to stickiness price.
 The state considered it necessary not to interfere.
 Most believed that the market itself would come to an equilibrium, but it did not happen.

 Since then, in similar situations as in India, the state intervenes in pricing policy to prevent a crisis, because equilibrium will not happen by itself.